oapi-codegen/oapi-codegen/README.md

 services based on
 [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)
 API definitions.
-When working with services, it's important to have an API contract which servers and clients both imprement to minimize the chances of incompatibilities.
+When working with services, it's important to have an API contract which servers and clients both implement to minimize the chances of incompatibilities.
 It's tedious to generate Go models which precisely correspond to OpenAPI specifications, so let our code generator do that work for you, so that you can focus on implementing the business logic for your service.